By the numbers: Van Wert-Lake Catholic

 Rushing

-Van Wert: Owen Treece 179-968, 19 Tds; Nate Jackson 75-497, 10 Tds
+Van Wert: Owen Treece 179-968, 19 TDs; Nate Jackson 75-497, 10 TDs

-Lake Catholic: Joe Malchesky 218-1,361, 12 Tds; Ryan Joy 87-530, 10 Tds
+Lake Catholic: Joe Malchesky 218-1,361, 12 TDs; Ryan Joy 87-530, 10 TDs

 Passing

-Van Wert: Owen Treece 208-304, 2825 yards, 34 Tds, 10 INTs
+Van Wert: Owen Treece 208-304, 2825 yards, 34 TDs, 10 INTs

-Lake Catholic: Joe Malchesky 79-141, 997 yards, 13 Tds, 1 INT
+Lake Catholic: Joe Malchesky 79-141, 997 yards, 13 TDs, 1 INT

 Receiving

-Van Wert: Dru Johnson 51-1,193, 16 Tds; Nate Jackson 46-314, 7 Tds; Connor Pratt 43-692, 3 Tds; Maddix Crutchfield 31-313, 4 Tds; Ian Cowan 24-291, 2 Tds
+Van Wert: Dru Johnson 51-1,193, 16 TDs; Nate Jackson 46-314, 7 TDs; Connor Pratt 43-692, 3 TDs; Maddix Crutchfield 31-313, 4 TDs; Ian Cowan 24-291, 2 TDs

-Lake Catholic: Charlie Vincent 30-359, 6 TDS; Luke Rako 10-181, Ryan Globokar 9-119 1 TD
+Lake Catholic: Charlie Vincent 30-359, 6 TDs; Luke Rako 10-181, Ryan Globokar 9-119 1 TD

 PATs